Dental (DEN)

 DEN111 Practicum in Dental Assisting II 4 credits (12 lab hrs/wk)

-Practicum in Dental Assisting II provides students hands-on clinical experience.
+Practicum in Dental Assisting provides students hands-on clinical experience.
 Students work an average of 13-15 hours per week in a host site as part of the dental team.
 Student placement duties will be assigned according to the student's skill level and the work needs of the host site.

 This course may be taken 1 time for credit.